mbdeaton/semitone/CONTRIBUTING.md

 [Google style guide](https://google.github.io/styleguide/pyguide.html).
 To automate conformance run black and pylint, which is configured to the google pylintrc (with a few minor adjustments).

 ```bash
 $ black .  # auto-format
 $ pylint . # get style warnings
 ```

-Validation against these standards may be automated by pointing git to our committed githooks dir:
+FUTURE: Validation against these standards may be automated by pointing git to our committed githooks dir:

 ```bash
 $ git config --local core.hooksPath .githooks/
 ```